Skip to main content

 • Use stable identity-provider attributes — avoid volatile or frequently changing values

-• Start with least privilege (Viewer) and elevate only where needed
+• Start with least privilege (Member team role, Viewer project role) and elevate only where needed via conditional overrides

 • Document rule ownership and schedule periodic reviews